Gabi Seifert

 Hello everybody, I’m Gabi, and welcome to my website!
 I’m a scientist/artist/programmer from St. Paul, Minnesota, and currently a physics PhD student at the University of Colorado Boulder.

 In 2023 I graduated from Scripps College in Claremont, California, where I majored in physics, minored in German, and took a variety of classes not related to either of those fields.
+I'm an aspiring laser cowboy, and my top interests are Enron (a failed energy company credited by Wikipedia as "the largest bankruptcy due specifically to fraud of all time"), amateur website building, Marcel Proust's In Search of Lost Time as well as other possibly-overdue library books, and artistic pursuits (general).

 Although I’m interested in a whole bunch of applications of physics, my physics research so far has focused on mathematical analysis of biological systems.
 In 2020 I started working with Dr. Janet Sheung at Scripps College on understanding iridescence in groups of bacteria or chameleons, produced by grids of cells creating structural color.
 I LOVED working with light, but didn’t get back to the field until 2022.